-WaterBridge Steel Inc. is a ship building company based in British Columbia, Canada.
-The WaterBridge Steel team specializes in building vessels in remote sites, under difficult environmental conditions, and with limited access to industrial infrastructure.
-John Harding, President and owner, has over 25 years of ship building experience building numerous vessels for industry and government with his current company, WaterBridge Steel, and his previous company, Finlay Navigation.
+WaterBridge Fabrication Inc. (formerly known as WaterBridge Steel Inc.) is owned and operated by John Harding.
+Since 1976, John has been in the business of designing, building, and operating car, truck, and passenger ferries that serve British Columbia's interior lakes.
+The WaterBridge Fabrication team specializes in building vessels in remote sites, under difficult environmental conditions, and with limited access to industrial infrastructure.
+John has over 25 years of ship building experience building numerous vessels for industry and government with his current company, WaterBridge Fabrication Inc, and his previous company, Finlay Navigation.

-In June of 2012, WaterBridge Steel was awarded a contract by the Ministry of Transportation and Infrastructure to design and build and 80-car commercial ferry to run on the Shelter Bay to Galena Bay route on Arrow Lake in the Central Kootenays.
+In June of 2012, WaterBridge Fabrication Inc. (then WaterBridge Steel Inc.) was awarded a contract by the Ministry of Transportation and Infrastructure to design and build an 80-car commercial ferry to run on the Shelter Bay to Galena Bay route on Arrow Lake in the Central Kootenays.
 The ferry replaced two existing smaller vessels that reached the end of their life-cycles.

 The new vessel, the MV Columbia, is 320 feet long, 64 feet wide, and weighs approximately 2.5 million pounds (1100 Metric Tons).